Smart Green Cities

 The Centre for Smart Green Cities is a collaborative hub which connects industry, government, researchers and community to create liveable urban environments by inspiring change through evidence-based problem solving.

-70% of the world’s population will be living in urban areas by 2050.
-The rate and pace of urbanisation is changing the shape and composition of our cities – putting major pressures on our human health and well-being, water and energy resources and the environment.
+The rate and pace of urbanisation is changing the shape and composition of our cities - putting major pressures on our human health and well-being, water and energy resources and the environment.

-Right now, emerging research and technology advances give us a glimpse into a possible future of positive, balanced urbanisation.
-In this future, we have the opportunity to create better places to live, learn, work and play, as urbanisation intensifies.
+Advances in technology provide us with a glimpse into a possible future of positive, balanced urban growth.
+In this future, we have the opportunity to create better places to live, work and play.

-To seize these opportunities, while managing the challenges of urbanisation, societies must make major decisions that will ensure our cities and their ecosystems remain resilient and liveable spaces into the future, particularly under climate change.
+To seize these opportunities, while managing the challenges of urban growth, we must make decisions that will ensure our cities remain resilient and liveable spaces for our future communities, particularly under a changing climate.